dcurrie/AdventOfCode/AoC_2019/2019_advent_notes.md

 ### Day 21: Springdroid Adventure ###

 This was 3 instruction combinatorial logic.
 Part 1 was easy, even after finishing Donut Maze a little after midnight (after party and beer).
 Part 2 included a zinger of jump of 5 after a running start rather than the usual 4.
 That sent me to bed.
 Rising late, I worked it out, but it was work.
 I left lots of fumbled attempts and notes in the code.
+Update: removed the redundant stuff from the code.
+Git knows all!

+### Day 22: Slam Shuffle ###

+Part 1 was was tedious, but I worked it out, manifesting the cards only for shuffle, keeping offset and direction as parameters of the deck.
+This saved a lot of copying.
+After hours working on the math for part 2, I gave up and went for a hint.
+Then I had to find a math library with `powmod`.
+I went with `stint` from nimble, but it wasn't until I coded it all that I learned that  negative numbers apparently aren't supported.
+I tried adjusting the inputs by offsetting by the modulus, but that did not give me the right answer.
+Back to the drawing board.
+So, I implemented a Swift solution stealing shamelessly from github, but at least I learned a little Swift and XCode.
+Maybe I'll port it back to Nim when I'm more awake.

 ---